JoinColony/colonyJS/sdk/docs/guides/transactions.md

-# How to create transactions with Colony SDK
+# How to create transactions

 Within Colony, there are a few ways to do an action.
 As a colony is a permissioned contract, not everyone can just do anything they like, users (or contracts) have to have the right permission in the relevant team to do so.
 If a governance extension is installed for the colony, this behaviour changes.
 Using [Motions & Disputes](../api/classes/VotingReputation.md) for example, it is possible to propose an action without having the appropriate permissions.